racket/racket/racket/src/README.txt

    flag is used.

  * The GRacket build creates a GUI-executable variant of the Racket executable.
-The GRacket build process also downloads (from github) pre-built libraries for Cairo, Pango, etc.
+The GRacket build process also downloads (from GitHub) pre-built libraries for Cairo, Pango, etc.

  * The `--enable-shared` flag for `configure` must not be used,